 The following curriculum outlines the requirements for the Bachelor of Science in Nursing for students enrolled in the Traditional Program.
 All science courses must have a laboratory.
-Students must achieve a "C" or better in all prerequisite courses and all professional nursing courses.
+Students must achieve a "C" or better in all professional nursing courses.
 These courses may not be taken for Passed/Not Passed grades.
 A cumulative University GPA of 2.00 or above must be maintained.